sp3nx0r/blog/content/posts/2018-08-25-practical-application-of-keylogger-for-ir/index.md

 [https://github.com/samratashok/nishang/blob/master/Gather/Keylogger.ps1](https://github.com/samratashok/nishang/blob/master/Gather/Keylogger.ps1)

 Alright well if Powersploit isn't going to work, let's check out the nishang option.
 The persistence features and web based upload are pretty cool for pentest engagements, but not necessarily needed for this endeavor.
-Making the modifications to bring storage back internal seemed to be more intense, so after about 5 minutes on looking at this, went back to Google for something closer to endstate (because I'm lazy).
+Making the modifications to bring storage back internal seemed to be more intense, so after about 5 minutes on looking at this, went back to Google for something closer to end state (because I'm lazy).

 ### Shima's Keylogger